woudie/saw-pcb-card/README.md

-# saw-pcb-card
+# Saw PCB Card

-fun little pcb buisiness card project inspired by a similar project seen online
+This is a fun little project for a pcb buisiness card inspired by a similar project that I saw online.